 This procedure has positive long-term physical and mental outcomes.

+Following a mastectomy, a breast reconstruction procedure can improve the patient's body image and become an important step forward on the journey of recovery from breast cancer.
+Breast reconstruction provides more symmetry to the chest and figure.
 Breast sensitivity will not be the same as it was before the surgery but may return in time.
 Results will vary per person depending on their specific surgery and their reasons surrounding it.
 Most women who undergo breast reconstruction are satisfied with their natural-looking, long-lasting results.

 Schedule your Kansas City plastic surgery consultation today

 When you commit to your beauty journey, you are choosing to take how the world sees you into your own hands.
 That’s an empowering feeling.
 Dr. Quinn and his team at Quinn Plastic Surgery & Aesthetic Center are here to honor that commitment and help you achieve the best results for you and your body.
 These are your decisions.
 Our role is to help you make the most of them.
 Schedule a consultation today to get started on your beauty journey.

 6920 W 121st St #102, Leawood, KS 66209